Akshay-C-A/30-Days-of-Coding/README.md

 # 30-Days-of-Coding
-All the codes of 30 Days of Coding Challenge
+All the codes of 30 Days of Coding Challenge in Hackerrank